MathieuBoko/MathieuBoko/README.md

 # Hi there, I'm Mathieu! 👋🏽

-I'm a Software Developer based in London, passionate about building elegant and effective digital solutions.
+I'm a Software Developer based in London, passionate about building effective digital solutions.

 I have experience with both front-end and back-end development and enjoy tackling new challenges.